Bentley Flying Spur saloon review

 Bentley’s most striking accomplishment is the Flying Spur's incredible breadth of ability.
 Here's a car that can be as comfortable as a luxury limousine one moment, but handle far better than a 2.5-tonne saloon should in the next.
 Clever suspension takes a lot of the credit, because active anti-roll bars mean the Flying Spur stiffens up to resist roll in corners but softens up to soak up bumps when you're driving in a straight line.

 All-new from the ground up, the Flying Spur is based on the same platform as the Porsche Panamera and Bentley Continental GT, gaining technology like all-wheel steering for the first time.
 This has the effect of making the Bentley feel like a smaller car at lower speeds by turning the rear wheels a few degrees in the opposite direction of those at the front.
-While the old Flying Spur had four-wheel drive that favoured the front wheels, this has been flipped for the new model, with power only sent to the front axle when the rear wheels start to lose traction.
+While the old Flying Spur had four-wheel drive that favoured the front wheels, this has been changed for the new model, with power only sent to the front axle when the rear wheels start to lose traction.
 This has the effect of making the new Flying Spur feel more like a sports car to drive, even when you aren't pushing especially hard.
 Comfort, Bentley and Sport driving modes bring sharper responses and a firmer ride, with Bentley mode offering the best blend of both, and while there's not a great deal of steering feel, it does have a fitting amount of weight.